 - Departments should ensure that officers are held accountable for policy violations.
 Without such enforcement, compliance likely will be limited.

-Preventing Misuse of Force and Misconduct
+Preventing Misuse of Force

 It is not clear whether prohibiting all forms of neck and airway restraints, including ensuring stringent enforcement of such prohibitions, banning all training on “proper” chokeholds, and prescribing training in less dangerous and more humane restraint methods, would deter the use of neck restraints and result in fewer injuries and fatalities to members of the public.
 In scenarios in which officers fear for their lives, it is highly likely that they will employ any means necessary to survive, regardless of policies or prohibitions.